You’re a life coach whenever you help a person with a difficulty: teacher, manager, parent, friend, professional coach’.

 The term life coach describes a person whose profession involves helping others overcome their difficulties and achieve their goals.
-But we all act as amateur life coaches at times.
+But we all act as ‘amateur’ life coaches from time to time.

 Now for the other 4 tips…